 On November 6, 1982, Rush lined up against the club he had supported in his childhood-Everton in the colours of their arch-rivals.
-But, he was about to inflict far more pain to his boyhood favourites.
+But he was about to inflict far more pain on his boyhood favourites.

 The Goodison Park crowd watched on in utter dismay as their team got hammered by the visiting Reds.
 The match ended 5-0 in favour of the visitors.

 Rush contributed 4 goals in Liverpool’s destruction of Everton.
 In doing so, he became the first player in the post-war period to struck four goals in the Merseyside derby.

 Liverpool suffered their first trophyless season in a decade’s time in 1984/85.
 The season marked one of the darkest moments in the club’s history.